-To people who have grown up in the secular world, these are freedoms that you likely take for granted.
+To people who have grown up in the secular world, these are choices that you likely take for granted.
 But for someone who has grown up in the ultra-Orthodox world, these are profound freedoms.
-The ability to think freely and express yourself and feel what you want without fear of being punished – this is incredible.
+The ability to think freely and express yourself and feel what you want without fear of being punished ‘“ this is incredible.

-Of course, the price of freedom is high, at least for awhile.
+Of course, the price of freedom is high.
 When you start out, it’s difficult.
 I lived in complete poverty, I was homeless, I had no friends, and sometimes no food.
 I lost my family.

-But I found people to fill the voids.
-I made new friends and I found new people who love me.
+But I discovered people to fill the void.
+I made new friends and found new people who love me.
 And, of course, I found Footsteps, an organization created and run by people who care.
-They basically let me know that I was free and no matter what choices I made, they would be there for me.
+They let me know that I was free and no matter what choices I made, they would be there for me.

 Today, I am pursuing an acting career.
 Perhaps you have even seen me on Amazon in ‘œTransparent,’ on the stage in ‘œRhinoceros,’ or on screen in the award-winning ‘œFelix and Meira‘ for which I won Best Actor at the 2014 Torino and Amiens International Film Festivals.